AraneaDev/accountant/docs/accountant.md

 # Accountant
 The `Accountant` class is in charge of recording and clearing `Ledger` records.

-Normally, there's no reason for its explicit use, given the `RecordableObserver` calls it to take care of those tasks behind the scenes.
+Normally, there's no reason for its explicit use, given the `RecordableObserver` takes care of those tasks behind the scenes.

-Still, if there's a need to manually use it, here are two examples.
+Still, here are two usage examples.

 ## Using the Accountant Facade in a controller
 ```php